openshift/enhancements/enhancements/authentication/automated-service-ca-rotation.md

         an existing metric, and the general policy of not backporting metrics and alert additions to previous releases of OCP.

+- Detect when the current CA certificate has less than the minimum validity duration and generate a new CA.
+  - The new CA should have the same `Subject.CommonName` as the current CA to ensure that trust chaining is possible.
+  - Servers using a serving cert provided by the operator and clients using a ca bundle provided by the operator will have until the original expiry of the pre-rotation CA to refresh without breaking trust.
+    - It's not possible to extend the trust past the original expiry of the pre-rotation CA because an unrefreshed participant - a client or server using key material with the original expiry - is the limiting factor.

 - Generate an intermediate CA certificate with the same public key as the new CA but signed with the private key of the current CA.
   - This intermediate certificate should be included with newly-generated serving